 - An aged care specialist for placement into a facility

 - If required, your accountant for taxation and entity advice

 Your adviser can project manage the facilitation of your plan to ensure each party is working with the right information to help meet your aged care objectives.

 - Develop personal recommendations and present and explain the advice strategies that they recommend based on what you want to achieve

-- Develop personal recommendations and present and explain the advice strategies that they recommend based on what you want to achieve• Where instructed to do so, implement the advice strategy they recommend to help maximise your financial position.
+- Where instructed to do so, implement the advice strategy they recommend to help maximise your financial position.

 The aged care planning process and consideration

 To help you understand what’s involved in the complex aged care journey, we have broken it down into these simple steps to help guide you.